Get

 Repeat your training several times until your dog has mastered the motion.
 Some tricks will develop incrementally, requiring you to reward at different steps until your dog performs the entire command.
 Rewards gradually become more challenging to earn, demanding your dog to do more to get the treat until they eventually do a complete trick.

 When shaking hands, for example, you can initially reward your dog when they paw at your hand holding a treat.
-Then, you can remove the treat from the hand and soon have them leave their hand in yours for several seconds, rewarding them only when they hold for a shake.
-Incremental rewards are essential in shaping behaviors to help your dog make decisions as they slowly figure out what you want.
+Then, you can remove the treat from the hand and have them leave their hand in yours for several seconds, rewarding them only when they hold for a shake.
+Incremental steps are essential in shaping behaviors to help your dog make decisions as they slowly figure out what you want.

 5. Add a Verbal Cue

 Use the verbal cue before having your dog perform the trick.
 Praise and reward at the end.
-If you use a visual cue to teach your dog, say your verbal cue first, and then signal your dog to do the trick.
+If you use a visual cue to teach your dog, say your verbal cue first, and then signal them to do the trick.
 Keep the verbal and visual cues separate unless you plan to use them together when having your dog perform the trick.

 6. Remove the Lure

 Have your dog perform the trick several times with your verbal cue.
-Eventually, you can remove the lure and make your dog do the trick with the cue alone.
+Eventually, you can remove the visual lure and make your dog do the trick with the oral cue alone.
 Continue treating and praising at the end to reinforce the behavior and show that your verbal cue leads to a behavior that merits a reward.

 fluffy white dog performs trick for treat